deoktr/ansible/roles/sshd/README.md

 - `ssh_users` list of users that should have access to SSH
 - `ssh_group_name` SSH group name, default: sshusers
 - `ssh_group_gid` SSH group gid, default: 1700
-- `ssh_from_ip` a list of IP or IP ranges that will be able to access SSH, default: any
+- `ssh_from_ip` a list of IP or IP ranges that will be able to access SSH, default: 192.168.0.0/16

 ## TODO